-I was so flattered when a little girl pointed at the main lead in Disney's Spin and told her mom that that girl looked like me!!!
-I looked at the image that covered the side of the truck and thought--she is sooo pretty and I love her tikka (the jewelry on her forehead) and felt so good being told I resemble the star of a Disney movie!
-That has never ever happened to me before!
+I was super flattered when a little girl pointed at the main lead in Disney's Spin and told her mom that that girl looked like me!
+I looked at the image that covered the side of the truck and thought,"she is so beautiful, and I love her tikka (the jewelry on her forehead)!
+It felt so good being told I resemble the star of a Disney movie!"

 Another fun similarity was the food.
 Even though I am a third generation Indian (my grandparents from both my mom and dad's side came to America in 1970), eating Indian food is a big part of my diet.
 As a baker, I also love to try out Indian flavors in my cakes and desserts.

-I loved Rhea's long hair.
-I loved how important her family was to her.
-I loved her dad, whoI could relate to so much.
+I loved Rhea's long hair and how important her family was to her.
 I could even relate to having a passion that is not the norm for your community and following your heart.
-Rheas' character was really relatable and she had so many similar stories that I see me and my friends have.
+Rhea's character was really relatable and the whole movie really spoke to a lot of members of the Indian community.

-I hope Disney makes more movies like this.
-And I Really hope you can sit with your family soon and watch #DisneySpin
+I really hope Disney makes more movies like this and that you are able to sit with your family and watch Disney's Spin on Disney+!